Sharjah Art Foundation Announces Programme Highlights and Participants for March Meeting 2018: Active Forms

 March Meeting 2018 speakers and participants include:

-John Akomfrah (artist)
+John Akomfrah (artist and filmmaker)

 Hoor Al Qasimi (Director, Sharjah Art Foundation)